hzeller/rpi-rgb-led-matrix/README.md

 faster refresh-rate for the same size, but do some multiplexing internally of which there are a few types out there; they can be chosen with the `--led-multiplexing` parameter.
+Many 128x64 panels now use ABC addressing using shift registers, instead of direct ABCDE addressing.
+Look at using --led-row-addr-type=5 or --led-row-addr-type=3 with them (and you may need to use --led-slowdown-gpio of 2 or more.
+Please see this bug for more details: https://github.com/hzeller/rpi-rgb-led-matrix/issues/1774

 There are some panels that have a different chip-set than the default HUB75.
 These require some initialization sequence.
 The current supported types are